 At Louis XIV’s court even the most simple of tasks, like placing one’s behind on a piece of furniture designed for it, was an utterly complicated matter at times.
-Not just was it very important how one sat down, sitting down at the wrong time on the wrong chair could mean ones ruin.
+Not just was it very important how one sat down, sitting down at the wrong time on the wrong chair could mean one’s ruin.

 As with many other matters, precedence played a big role in matters of sitting and not everyone was allowed to sit in the presence of certain people.
-Something called ‘The Honours of the Louvre’ played a big role here.
-Those Honours are a list of things to which those that had been granted the The Honours of the Louvre were entitled, for example to kneel on a certain kind of cushion at mass when the King was present or to sit on a tabouret.
+Something called the honours of the Louvre played a big role here.
+Those honours are a list of things to which those that had been granted the the honours of the Louvre were entitled, for example to kneel on a certain kind of cushion at mass when the King was present or to sit on a tabouret.

 Only the Queen and King had the right to sit on a fauteuil, a chair with arms, this did also apply to foreign Monarchs and made matters a little complicated in case of the exiled English Monarchs.
 The exiled James II and his Queen, for example, had the right to fauteuils and as James II died, Louis XIV granted this right to James’ son James Francis Edward Stuart aka the Old Pretender, therefore basically making him a proper King, although England had William III.

 Chairs without arms but with a backrest, were for the members of the Royal Family.
 Including the King’s brother and his wife as well as the Children of France.
 During Louis XIV’s reign it was common for his sons to stand, while his daughters sat.

 Tabourets, or stools, were for the Duchesses.
 Everyone else had to stand.